Baltimore Life Insurance Review (2023)

 This means that it does not use paramedical examinations, blood samples, attending physician statements (APS), or urine samples to decide on approval.

-Instead, the application screening process uses the applicant’s build, health question answers, prescription drug history, as well as their report from the Medical Information Bureau (MIB).
+Instead, the application screening process uses the applicant’s build, health question answers, prescription drug history, and report from the Medical Information Bureau (MIB).

 In some cases, this information may not be enough, in which case Baltimore Life will require a tele-underwriting interview with the insured before they can make a decision.